Larsen-Daniel/llm-counting-analysis/README.md

 - Early layers (0-10) showed minimal effects (<0.25)
 - Mid-to-late layers exhibited a sharp transition, suggesting a computational phase change

-**Methodological Note**: The initial implementation measured output magnitude changes rather than exact match rates.
-While this provided useful signal about which layers encode count-related information, we have since refined the analysis to include multiple metrics (change rate, directional accuracy, exact match) and null hypothesis testing via random sampling baselines.
+**Methodological Note**: While this provided useful signal about which layers encode count-related information, this experiment was held back by the use of a model with subpar performance and an imperfect metric.
+We have since refined the analysis to include multiple metrics (change rate, directional accuracy, exact match) and moved to the larger Qwen 2.5 3B model.

 #### 2.2 Main Experiment: Qwen 2.5 3B Instruct